Chapter 21 80/20 win with pure logic

 After taking care of this nuisance, we can now focus on testing our strategy.

-We will start by opening the apps/naive/test/naive/strategy_test.exs where we will add tests of generate_decision/4 function.
+Let’s open the apps/naive/test/naive/strategy_test.exs where we will add tests of generate_decision/4 function.
 We will test each clause starting with the first (returning :place_buy_order):

-# /apps/naive/test/naive/lib/strategy_test.exs
+# /apps/naive/test/naive/strategy_test.exs

 @tag :unit